fansalon/TEspeX/README.md

 All the arguments, except fot ```--num_threads``` and ```--remove```, are required.
 We suggest to use as argument of ```--TE``` argument a fasta file containing TE consensus sequences (from RepBase?) and as arguments of the ```--cdna``` and ```--ncrna``` arguments the transcriptome files containing cdna and ncrna from ensembl (or genecode if working with human or mouse data).\
 ```--num_threads``` if not specified is set to 2 while ```--remove``` is set to T by default (meaning all the bam files are removed).

-In the folder 'example' you can find a copy of the files used to perform the TE expression analysis on 2 *C. elegans* embryonic fastq files.
+In the folder 'example' you can find a copy of the files used to perform the TE expression analysis on 2 *C. elegans* embryonic fastq files (Tintori SC, et al. - Dev.
+Cell - 2016 - https://www.ncbi.nlm.nih.gov/pubmed/27554860).
 To test whether the pipeline is working properly, please launch it using the input files in the 'example' folder as explained below.

 1. first create the sample file typing:
 ```
 ls $tespex/example/*.fastq.gz > $tespex/example/reads.txt
 ```
-  Please notice that the sample file can contain as many file as you want (one per raw - 1 column if SE, 2 column if PE).
+  Please notice that the sample file can contain as many file as you want (one per raw - 1 column if SE, 2 columns if PE).
 They will be analized one-by-one by the pipeline.

 2. launch the pipeline typing the following command:
 ```